Concurrent Composition for Differentially Private Continual Mechanisms: Introduction

-(A) We give a formalism that captures privacy against adaptive adversaries for {\em continual mechanisms}, which support both queries and dataset updates.
-This generalizes the previously studied cases of interactive mechanisms (which have static datasets) and continual observation (which answer fixed queries).
-See Figure~\ref{fig:im-co-cm} for an illustration.
+\textbf{Our contributions} \textbf{(A)} We give a formalism that captures privacy against adaptive adversaries for {\em continual mechanisms}, which support both queries and dataset updates (Definition~\ref{def:dp-cm}).
+This generalizes the previously studied cases of interactive mechanisms (which have static datasets) and continual observation (where mechanisms answer fixed queries).
+See Figure~\ref{fig:im-co-cm} in Appendix~\ref{app:figures} for an illustration.
 We note that specific mechanisms, like variants of SVT, have been proposed to handle both dataset updates and queries~\cite{JainSmWa24}, but without offering a definition of privacy against adversaries that can adaptively select both the updates and queries.

-(B) We prove concurrent composition theorems for continual mechanisms, where an adaptive adversary may interleave queries and updates across mechanisms based on the entire history of observed outputs.
-As discussed for the concurrent composition of interactive mechanisms, the concurrent setting involves additional adaptivity that is not supported by composition theorems for noninteractive mechanisms.
-Existing results on the concurrent composition of {\em interactive} mechanisms do not apply to the concurrent composition of {\em continual} mechanisms, since in our model the adversary adaptively selects both (a) the mechanisms receiving neighboring inputs {(including their privacy parameters and neighboring definition)} and (b) the neighboring update sequences they receive over time, which is not the case for interactive mechanisms.
-We show tight privacy bounds for the following useful forms of concurrent composition of continual mechanisms:
+\textbf{(B)} We prove concurrent composition theorems for continual mechanisms, where an adaptive adversary may interleave queries and updates across mechanisms based on the entire history of observed outputs.
+As discussed above for the concurrent composition of interactive mechanisms, the concurrent setting involves additional adaptivity that is not supported by composition theorems for noninteractive mechanisms.\footnote{Existing results on the concurrent composition of {\em interactive} mechanisms do not apply to the concurrent composition of {\em continual} mechanisms, since in our model the adversary adaptively selects both (a) the mechanisms receiving neighboring inputs {(including their privacy parameters and neighboring definition)} and (b) the neighboring update sequences they receive over time, which is not the case for interactive mechanisms.} We show tight privacy bounds for the following useful forms of concurrent composition of continual mechanisms.
+Further explanations are provided in Appendix~\ref{app:variants-concomp}.